-Components of a story:
+Components of a Story

 Every story should have a purpose which is often referred to as the central idea.
 Without a central idea, the story could become confusing without making a point.
 The central idea should also address the major conflict of the script.
-It is the selling point of many scripts and decides the favourable release season.
+It is the selling point of many scripts and decides the favorable release season.
 For example, a story about the relationship between a father and his children could collect more if it’s released during Fathers’ day.

-Structure of the story:
+Structure of the Story

 The story structure, as discussed earlier, is the underlying framework of the order and manner of the narrative.
 The conflict plays a key role in deciding the story structure.
 The following are the popular story structures used in screenwriting: